Kannan171/tp/docs/UserGuide.md

 **A**: TeamSync is optimised for Windows, MacOS, and Linux only.
 Additionally, Java `17` or above must be installed.
 While TeamSync might run on unsupported systems, we do not provide any assistance for these environments.

 **Q**: **Why does TeamSync store past meetings?**<br>
 **A**: We believe that there is value in storing your past meetings for archival purposes.
-These are highlighted in red in the meeting list and can be deleted at your discretion.
+These are highlighted in red in the <a href="#meeting-view" style="color : brown; font-weight: bold;">meeting view</a> and can be deleted at your discretion.

 **Q**: **Will TeamSync be updated to support editing modules via the [`person edit`](#editing-a-teammate--person-edit) command?**<br>
 **A**: No. This is a deliberate design decision.
 As modules consist of three fields — a date, start and end time — editing them through [`person edit`](#editing-a-teammate--person-edit) increases the likelihood of human error.